wolverinn/HEVC-CU-depths-prediction-CNN/README.md

 ## Introduction
 In HEVC intra-prediction mode, it takes the HEVC encoder a lot of time to decide the best depth for CTUs.
 So we try to use CNN to predict the CTU depth decision, and try to achieve a trade-off between the encoding time and the BDBR.

 For a 64x64 CTU, the HEVC encoder predicts a 16x16 matrix to represent its depth decision.
-We can further process this 16x16 matrix and extract 16 labels to represent the depth prediction for a 64x64 CTU (because each 4x4 block in this matrix is identical).
+We can further process this 16x16 matrix and extract 16 labels to represent the depth prediction for a 64x64 CTU (because elements in each 4x4 block in this matrix is identical).
 So in short, we can use a 64x64 CTU (which is an image) as the input of our network, and output a vector of length 16.

 Directly predict 16 labels at one time is difficult for a neural network, so there're other ways to design the model.
 A 64x64 CTU corresponds to 16 labels.
 And if we divide it into four 32x32 CUs, then each 32x32 CU corresponds to only four labels, which makes the task easier.